wavemotion-dave/ColecoDS/README.md

 * Turn off Vertical Sync
 * Turn on Frame Skip - there are two settings here... show 3/4 (light frame skip) and show 1/2 (heavy frame skip)
 * Set Max Sprites to 4
+* Switch to the DrZ80 core in configuration.
+Not all games will work with this core - but it's a solid 10% faster.

 Versions :
 -----------------------